Type of Dive: Reef / Bolders

 Average depth 12 metres varying between 8 metres close to the rocks and 16 metres out on the sand slope.

-Turning back towards the boat keep an eye out for the turtles that make this area their home – sometimes hard to spot through the myriad fish life that gets in the way!
+Keep an eye out for the turtles that make this area their home – sometimes hard to spot through the myriad fish life that gets in the way!
 Huge schools of pomfrets and bulleyes are well known here with passing schools of long tailed bannerfish making regular appearances.

 Again a popular alternative to the dive sites at Fish Rock and suitable for all levels of diver.
 Snorkeling is popular during the surface intervals.